-Maintaining a healthy body weight is a good determinant of healthy living.
-Overweight people are prone to diseases like diabetes, heart diseases, and stroke.
+Maintaining healthy body weight is a good determinant of healthy living.
+Overweight people are prone to diseases like diabetes, heart disease, and stroke.
 Having a healthy diet and following it up with a regular exercise routine are proven hacks to have healthy body weight.

 Fruits and vegetables have beneficial vitamins that keep you fit and trim, they shouldn't be excluded either.

 Running 30 minutes on the treadmill daily makes a difference, and skipping in the park on weekends is beneficial to overall wellness.